 On the way to Tha Lang village we drove past some very cool scenery, lots of trees emerging from a flooded lake.
 It looked a bit spooky:

 Soon enough we pulled in to Tha Lang village and and located the Sabaidee Guesthouse.
-This is Mr. Ku’s recommended place to stay, there is one other option called Phosy which looked nice but was unfortunately full.
+A recent article on https://landofthetraveler.com/ recommended place to stay, there is one other option called Phosy which looked nice but was unfortunately full.
 Well, we say unfortunately but the owner of Sabaidee and his daughter were so completely lovely and welcoming that we really enjoyed our stay.
 The huts were pretty old and worn but the bedding was clean and the shower was hot.
 The sunset was also incredible:

 Jack made friends with a local guy who taught him to play petanque over a few beers and we chatted to some Spanish guys around the bonfire before heading off to bed.
 Next morning we discovered that the breakfast was AWESOME – homemade pain au chocolat and chocolate pancakes all served with the biggest smile.
 Day one – tick!